Horseshoe Falls in Hazelbrook in the Blue Mountains is a scenic waterfall on Hazelbrook Creek, situated within Horseshoe Falls Reserve.

 Burgess Falls was named after Lance Corporal Edward Allan Burgess who was killed in action in Belgium in 1917 during the First World War.

-From Burgess Falls, retrace your steps to get back on the main walking track.
+From Burgess Falls, retrace your steps to get back on the main trail and return to the starting point.

 What About Glow Worms?

 Horseshoe Falls is beautiful in the daytime, but it becomes a very different spectacle when the sun sets.
-This is when the glow worms come out, and they can create a beautiful light show.
+That is when the glow worms come out to play, and they can create a beautiful light show.

-You can find the glow worms in the rock overhang behind the waterfall, and seeing these glow worms while it’s pitch black in the bush is quite a unique and surreal experience.
+You can find the glow worms in the rock overhang behind the waterfall, and seeing these glow worms in pitch black surroundings is quite a unique and surreal experience.

 If you do decide to go there after sunset, make sure you bring a torch, as it does get very dark on the track at nighttime.
 It’s a no-brainer.